 You should also read the regulations document for this exam, also available below.

 The next MRCPI General Medicine Part I exam takes place on 23 January 2020.
-The closing date for applications is 27th November 2019 at 5pm.
+The closing date for applications was 27th November 2019 at 5pm.

 Before you apply, please read our Cancellation policy